 Have you recently adopted a bird?
 Polly is a wonderful pet: she definitely packs loads of personality into a small package.
 One important element of being a good pet owner is keeping an eye out for signs of illness or injury.
 That may require a bit of a learning curve for first-time bird owners.
 A Las Vegas, NV veterinarian lists a few things to watch for in this article.

-It’s almost always a bad sign when an animal isn’t interested in food.
-Pay attention to Polly’s eating habits.
+It’s almost always a bad sign when an animal isn’t interested in food, and this is particularly true for birds.
+Pay attention to Polly’s eating habits as part of watching for signs of sickness in birds.
 Feeding her at the same time each day can be helpful with this.
 If you’re noticing leftover food and/or your feathered pal doesn’t seem to be drinking as much water as usual, she may be ill.
 It’s also important to monitor what comes out of your bird.
-Changes in your pet’s waste, such as discolored or runny stools, can be signs of serious medical issues.
+Changes in your pet’s waste, such as discolored or runny stools, can be signs of serious medical issues that shouldn’t be ignored.

 Changes in the shape or color of Polly’s cere—the area around her nostrils—are also warning signs.
 Pus or crusted discharge are definite red flags, and can be indicative of infection or respiratory issues.